 Exercise is not a one size fits all situation.
 In fact, men and women have extremely different bodies.
 Did you know your cycle plays a huge part in how you workout, how effective it is and what you achieve?
 Not to mention the weight, cravings and issues like that we already know.
-Check out this video, it’s long but absolutely worth it.
-He also covers PCOS a bit at the end which I have.

-When I was in a relationship, as I mentioned, I kept trying to do what he was doing.
-It wasn’t right for me, I struggled and floundered.
-Now my workout consists of 20 minutes to 1 hour of yoga in the morning followed by kettlebell swings and a series of exercises.
+Sometimes it’s a walk on the beach, other times it’s 20 minutes to 1 hour of yoga in the morning followed by kettlebell swings and a series of exercises.
 My strength has increased drastically with this, I enjoy doing it and my body has changed.

 My lifestyle is such that we don’t eat wheat (I am celiac), dairy is limited and I rarely have it at all, fresh produce forms the bulk of what we eat and lean protein.

-I often eat because it’s there?
-I eat because it’s there so no longer buy junk food.
+I often eat because it’s there and I am bored, so I no longer buy junk food.
 We have a treat night on Friday night, that’s it.
 The rest of the week there is no ice cream, chocolates or any junk food in our house.

 Over time, I noticed my tastes changed.
 Previously a chocoholic, now I find it too sweet and the other week when I had our treat night, I couldn’t think of anything I craved or wanted.
 So I ate vegetables and eggs!
 Boring, but I was fine with it.

 Look for ways to swap out your regular food, wean yourself off your addictions and change your routine.
 I realised I liked something sweet in the evenings and usually reached for ice cream.

-Start your day with lemon water or at least water in general.
+Start your day with water.
 Drink at least 2 litres a day (aim for more, especially if you exercise) and you will notice the difference.
-Lemon water kicks your metabolism into gear making everything else you do more effective.
+Boost it with other nutrients if you want.

-Being hydrated helps you think clearer, have more energy, clears your skin and helps fight aging.
+Being hydrated helps you think clearer, have more energy, clears your skin and helps fight ageing.
 It is way cheaper than anti-ageing creams too!
 Take a bottle with you everywhere you go.